 PDFs

-The following is an example JSON file for uploading PDFs to Encord.
+The following are example JSON files for uploading PDFs to Encord.

 {